afreefaw/flash-card-api/README.md

 - Create and manage flashcards with questions and answers
 - Tag-based organization
 - Spaced repetition algorithm for optimal learning
-- Simple API key authentication
+- Secure API key authentication with environment variable support
 - Persistent storage using SQLite (local) or PostgreSQL (production)
 - Comprehensive logging for debugging